Privacy policy

 This privacy policy (“Privacy Policy”) describes how personal data is processed and protected at Properta Attorneys Ltd (“Properta”) in accordance with the applicable legislation and good data processing practices.

-Properta processes personal data when we are contacted regarding an assignment, when preparing and making clearances for potential assignments, when a person takes part in our events, marketing campaigns or survey polls, or when we receive contact information through a company, an organization, interest group or any other cooperation.
+Properta processes personal data when we are contacted regarding an assignment, when preparing and making clearances for potential assignments, when a person takes part in our events, marketing campaigns or survey polls, or when we receive contact information through a company, organization, interest group or any other cooperation.
 We also have obligations regarding the processing of personal data as attorneys which are based on laws, regulations, regulatory provisions or the instructions of the Finnish Bar Association.

-Personal data is also processed in carrying out and developing Properta’s services, like in marketing, in client communications and customer service.
+Personal data is also processed in carrying out and developing Properta’s services, like in marketing, in client communications, and customer service.

 2. Data file controller and contact information